 Turn right, past the entrance to Upper Rhyd-y-Felin and Rhyd-y-Felin on your right then go through the way-marked farm gate (SO 085932) on your left.
 Follow the hedge on your right through this often boggy field to the coarse fishing lake, Fachwen Pool.
 This is stocked with coarse fish and run by Severnside and Newtown Angling Club.
 Parts of this lakeshore are not public rights of way but public access is permitted by the club.
 Turn left along the lake and go through the gate ahead.
 At the end of the lake go through a gate on your right leading to a bridge over the exit stream.
 The Severn Way turns left here (SO 082934) but we turn right at the green inspection cover to follow the northern shore of the lake.
 Go past the fishing platforms and through 2 gates and at the eastern end of the lake follow the path bearing left through a gate to the tarmac lane.
 Turn right to the crossroads.
 The road ahead is Bryn Lane which leads to Newtown in 1¾ miles but we turn left here.

-At the next crossroads, next to a phone box, turn right.
+At the next crossroads turn right.
 Just before a sharp left hand bend in the road go through the gate (SO 092940) on your right and straight ahead to another gate in the hedge.
-Continue ahead following the hedge on your left passing a fingerpost at the top of the bank.
+Continue ahead following the hedge on your left passing a way marker post at the top of the bank.
 The path then drops down to a stream bed, which can be rather muddy to cross, and on to another gate.
 Go through this and follow the hedge on your right to reach a gate (SO 094937) on your right leading into the wood.
 Follow the path in the wood to come out at another gate.
 Bear sharp right along a track, through 2 gates to cross a bridge over a small stream.
 Turn left and follow the hedge on your left, through a field gate then another gate to the road, Penshwa Lane.